Coton De Tulear Dog Breed Guide: Facts, Health & Care

 Female Cotons tend to be more independent compared to males and often dominate over them.

 Although they tend to be quiet, they can become very vocal when excited and having fun.
-They can easily adjust to any kind of environment.
+They can easily adjust to any environment.

 Training Your Coton De Tulear